-The CHA may check UIV sources and/or request information from third-party sources to verify that certain forms of income such as child support, unemployment benefits, DFS, SS, SSI, and earnings are not being received by families claiming to have zero annual income.
+The CHA may check UIV sources and/or may request information from third-party sources to verify that certain forms of income such as unemployment benefits, TANF, SS, SSI, earned income, child support, etc. are not being received by families claiming to have zero annual income.